 1995 – 1998 : Françoise Julien Casanova, Michel Vanpeene

-Créée en 1994 à l’initiative de Michel Journiac (qui a enseigné à l’université Paris 1 Panthéon-Sorbonne de 1972 à 1995), l’espace d’exposition de l’EAS (anciennement l’UFR 04 d’Arts plastiques et sciences de l’art), deviendra au décès de l’artiste l’espace Michel Journiac, puis définitivement la galerie Michel Journiac en 2005.
+Créée en 1994 à l’initiative de Michel Journiac ( enseignant à l’université Paris 1 Panthéon-Sorbonne de 1972 à 1995), l’espace d’exposition de l’EAS (anciennement l’UFR 04 d’Arts plastiques et sciences de l’art), deviendra au décès de l’artiste l’espace Michel Journiac, puis définitivement la galerie Michel Journiac en 2005.

 Suivant la rénovation du campus de la rue Saint-Charles, dans le 15ème arrondissement de Paris, trois sites ont abrité l’histoire de la galerie : le premier, à partir de 1994, dans une réserve au rez-de-chaussée du bâtiment d’origine ; le second à Fontenay-aux-Roses, où l’UFR fût délocalisée quelques années ; et enfin le troisième, depuis 2005, dans le nouveau bâtiment rénové du centre Saint-Charles tel que nous le connaissons aujourd’hui.

-Located within the École des Arts de la Sorbonne (EAS) of the Université Paris 1 Panthéon-Sorbonne, the Galerie Michel Journiac is a space dedicated to exhibition and research.
-In association with the various activities of the Institut ACTE (EA 7539) and the EAS, the gallery is run by a team of three faculty members assisted by a group of volunteer students.
-Combining workshops, residencies, group and solo shows, its successive curatorial teams have had the opportunity to welcome and exhibit:
+Located within the School of Arts at Sorbonne University Paris 1 Panthéon-Sorbonne, the Michel Journiac Gallery is a space for exhibition and research.
+Associated with the various activities of the ACTE Institute (EA 7539) and the School of Arts, the gallery operates under the direction of a team of teacher-researchers accompanied by voluntary students.

-Every year since 2007, the gallery has been hosting the graduate exhibition organised by the students enrolled in the Master 2 – Sciences et techniques de l’exposition, focusing on curatorial studies.
-The gallery has also inaugurated the Prix Michel Journiac in 2010, so that to promote and highlight the creative processes of students in the first or second year of their Master’s degrees at the EAS.
-Finally, the gallery has been organising annually since 2018 the Journées Journiac, a festival dedicated to contemporary practices pertaining to performance.
+Since 2007, the gallery has annually hosted the end-of-year exhibition organized by students from the Master 2 program in Exhibition Sciences and Techniques, focused on curating exhibitions.
+The gallery also inaugurated the Michel Journiac Prize in 2010 to highlight and showcase the creative approaches of students enrolled in Master 1 and Master 2 at the School of Arts.
+Finally, since 2018, it annually organizes the Journiac Days, a festival dedicated to contemporary practices related to performance.

 2007 – 2012: Jacinto Lageira, Sandrine Morsillo, Mélanie Perrier